kvverti/rusty-lavender/README.md

 # Rusty-Lavender
 The third iteration of the Lavender programming language, implemented in Rust.

-Lavender is a pure functional, lazy, (eventally) typed programming language.
+Lavender is a pure functional, lazy, typed programming language.
 Its basic building blocks are intrinsic values and functions.
 Features include:

-- Fundamental types such as `Int`, `Float`, `String`, `Unit`
+- Fundamental types such as `Int`, `Flt`, `Str`, `Bool`
-- Lazy evaluation of functions
+- Lazy evaluation
+- Built in array primitive
+- No garbage collector
-- Product and sum types (NYI)
+- Product and sum types
-- Pattern matching (NYI)
+- Pattern matching / destructuring
-- Type classes (NYI)
+- Type classes
-- Higher kinded types (NYI)
+- Higher kinded types
+- Global type inference

 Lavender is written using a Haskell-like syntax and is compiled to a bytecode that is run using an interpreter.